falvaro/seshat/README.md

-*Seshat* represents a state-of-the-art system that has participated in several [international competitions] [3], and it was awarded the best system trained on the competition dataset
+*Seshat* represents a state-of-the-art system that has participated in several [international competitions] [3], and it was awarded the best system trained on the competition dataset in:

 - Mouchère H., Viard-Gaudin C., Zanibbi R., Garain U.
   *ICFHR 2014 Competition on Recognition of On-line Handwritten